 Weather Related Programming Agreement.
 During May 2010, we entered into an agreement pursuant to which, among other things, EchoStar agreed to develop certain weather related programming and we received the right to distribute such programming.
 This agreement was terminated during June 2010.
-In July 2010, we purchased EchoStar's interest in the entity that held such weather related programming for \$5 million.
+In July 2010, we purchased EchoStar's interest in the entity that was developing such weather related programming for \$5 million.

 International Programming Rights Agreement.
-During the three months ended March 31, 2011 and 2010, we purchased approximately zero and \$2 million, respectively, of certain international rights for sporting events from EchoStar, included in "Subscriber-related expenses" on the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss), of which EchoStar only retained a certain portion.
+During the year ended December 31, 2011 we made no purchases and for the years ended December 31, 2010 and 2009 we purchased \$2 million and \$8 million, respectively, of certain international rights for sporting events from EchoStar, included in "Subscriber-related expenses" on the Consolidated Statements of Operations and Comprehensive Income (Loss), of which EchoStar only retained a certain portion.

 Acquisition of South.com, L.L.C.
 During October 2010, we purchased all of South.com, L.L.C. from EchoStar and another party for \$5 million.
-South.com, L.L.C. is an entity that holds certain authorizations for multichannel video and data distribution service (MVDDS) spectrum in the United States.
+South.com, L.L.C. is an entity that holds certain authorizations for multichannel video and data distribution service ("MVDDS") spectrum in the United States.